brpaz/hawkeye/README.md

 ## Main features

 * Supports most common file types:
-    * PDF files (using Evince),
+    * PDF files
-    * Markdown files,
+    * Markdown files
-    * Websites / HTML and other web files that can be displayed inside a Webview.
+    * Websites / HTML and other web files that can be displayed inside a Webview
 * Command line tool makes easy to integrate with other applications.
-* Application window contains only the basic elements to display the file.
+* Application window contains only the basic elements to display the file making it easy to have windows side by side or on top.
 * Search function allows you to search in the displayed content.

 ## Requirements